-In Wallis and Futuna the power plugs and sockets are of type E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Wallis and Futuna the power plug sockets are of type E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Wallis and Futuna?

-In Wallis and Futuna the power plugs and sockets are of type E. Check out the following pictures.
-When living in the United States of America you will need a power plug adapter for sockets type E.
+In Wallis and Futuna the power plug sockets are of type E. Check out the following pictures.
+When living in the United States of America you need a power plug adapter for sockets type E.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.